 - 11 Secrets To Creating A Powerful Post Hypnotic Suggestion (PLUS Milton Erickson Cures Driving Phobia) – 2ND EDITION

 - [ADVANCED GUIDE] How To Master Hypnotic Regression Therapy – Part I: Essential Principles To Profoundly Transform Your Subject’s Emotional Trauma

 - [ADVANCED GUIDE] How To Master Hypnotic Regression Therapy – Part II: Proven 12 Step Method To Successfully Dissolve Anxiety, Phobias and Traumas, Plus Bonus Video Training

 - [NLP DEMO] How To Use The NLP “Swish Pattern” To Redefine A Negative Self-Image & Increase Confidence

 3. Ending A Hypnosis Session – Bringing Your Subject Out Of Trance

 The final part of the process is bringing your subject out of trance, back to their normal waking state.

-Tell your subject to simply bring themselves back out of trance as you count from one to three.
 Tell them at the count of 3 that they’ll open their eyes feeling refreshed, relaxed and simply fantastic.